nearform/node-test-runner-workshop/slides.md

 # A12 The problem

-- Run in the terminal `node --test --experimental-test-coverage`.
+- Run in the terminal `node --test --experimental-test-coverage ./test/index.test.js`.
 - Watch the coverage not being 100%.
-- Make converage 100%.
+- Make coverage 100%.

 ---